 Tamboritha Road along Wellington River: Just after you leave Licola on the Tamboritha Road, you’ll see plenty of camping spots right along the Wellington River.
 There are drop toilets in most of the spots and it’s popular during summer with the river to cool off in.
 It would be a nice place to break up the long drive with an overnight camp before continuing onto Mount Howitt, if you needed.

 Remember leave no trace!
 These campgrounds are free to use and have very limited facilities.
 You need to respect the environment and remember Leave No Trace principles.
 Fires are allowed for warmth and cooking, but should be kept to designated pits where possible.
 Carry all rubbish out with you.
+Read more about leaving no trace and being respectful in the outdoors.

 What to pack for the High Country